-EMC Corp. has officially spun off a 10% stake of server virtualization subsidiary VMware Inc. with an initial public offering (IPO) of shares this morning that were priced at $29,
+EMC Corp. has officially spun off a 10% stake of server virtualization subsidiary VMware Inc. with an initial public offering (IPO) of shares this morning that were priced at $29, coming in higher than the previously announced range of $23 to $25.
+At that pricing, the IPO was expected to bring in $1.1 billion, $900 million after expenses.

 Prior to today's offering on the New York Stock Exchange (NYSE), two of EMC's fellow blue chips announced they were purchasing stakes in the company.
 Intel Corp. bought 2.5% of VMware's common stock for $218.5 million, or $23 per share, enough to get an Intel executive appointed to the VMware board of directors; Cisco Systems Inc. later bought six million shares at approximately $25 a share for 1.6% of the offering worth about $150 million.